These wood DIY gift tags are so easy to make and look pretty on packages! I love that they can be reused as home decor or during the holidays.

-This is where a steady hand comes in “handy.”
-Heh heh.
-I wanted a bit of a smaller oval than what I just traced so that some of the paint could peek around the edges of the finished product.
 I was really hoping that drawing ovals would be easier than drawing circles for me, but no such luck.
 Just draw a smaller oval inside the larger oval the best that you can.
 Cut out those smaller ovals and set aside.

 Paint your wooden tags and chipboard shapes.
 I just set up some color combos to match the fabric AND to use the colors I already had on hand.
 It was a perfect excuse to use my favorite FolkArt color Patina.
 If I could have a Patina car, well, I would.
 Give several coats and allow the paint to dry.

 Mod Podge the fabric down onto the tops of the wood ovals.
 This is a great project if you are a Mod Podge “wrinklephobe.”
 The fabric pieces are so small that they really don't have the opportunity to wrinkle.
 Allow everything to dry.

 Take your chipboard shapes and either use Mod Podge or craft glue to adhere them to the front.
 Give the whole tag another coat of Mod Podge (get the back too).
 Allow to dry.